code-payments/code-vm/README.md

 This allows us to make changes to backend services more efficiently without disrupting Code app users.

-> [!NOTE]
-> A key obejctive for us has been that the Code mobile app could be migrated
-> to the VM with minimal effort.
-From the app’s perspective, it should behave
-> as if it’s using standard Solana accounts.
-All the VM complexity should be
-> abstracted away by the backend services.
+A key obejctive for us has been that the Code mobile app could be migrated to the VM with minimal effort.
+From the app’s perspective, it should behave as if it’s using standard Solana accounts.
+All the VM complexity should be abstracted away by the backend services.

 We’re happy to report that this key objective has been achieved on Flipchat — our mobile app team migrated payments using only a handful of minor adjustments